-$$NoSupport(r, x) = true$$ (7)
+$$NoSupport(x, y, r^) = true (7)$$

-must also be included in the model if one wishes to obtain an optimal solution that does not need the use of supports, where NoCollision(r, x) is a function returning true if r and x lead to a support free printing process.
+must also be included in the model if one wishes to obtain an optimal solution that does not need the use of supports, where $NoSupport(x, y, r^)$ is a function returning true if x, y, and r^ lead to a support free printing process.
+Similarly to NoCollision, this function uses the selected parts rotations r^ (defined by y) to decide about the need of a support when building a part, taking into consideration the built parts (defined by x).